-- 1 Section 1.
-Section forty-two point three (42.3), unnumbered - 2 paragraph one (1), Code 1979, is amended to read as follows: - 3 As used in this chapter and chapter forty-three (43) of the - 4 Code unless the context otherwise requires:
+Section 1.
+Section 229.1, unnumbered paragraph 1, Code 19, is amended to read as follows: As used in this chapter and chapter 230, unless the context

+4 clearly requires otherwise:

-Dividing unnumbered paragraphs: Many of the paragraphs in Iowa Code are long and contain numerous subject matters. condition is often the result of amendments to such paragraphs which did not consider the construction of the paragraphs but only the substance of the amendment being added.
-In order to provide a more understandable and grammatically correct paragraph structure, the drafter may desire to divide the long paragraph containing more than one subject matter into two or more paragraphs without making a substantive change while doing so.
-This can be while drafting a substantive amendment to the containing the paragraph even though the act of dividing the paragraph is not substantive.
-The proper form for dividing a The proper paragraph requires that at the point of the division the drafter indent and precede the new paragraph with the words "PARAGRAPH This will indicate that no substantive change is being made but that the paragraph is being divided for greater clarity.
+Dividing unnumbered paragraphs.
+Many of the paragraphs in the Iowa Code are long and contain numerous subject matters.
+This condition is often the result of amendments to the paragraphs which did not consider the construction of the paragraphs but only the substance of the amendment being added.
+In order to provide for a more understandable and grammatically correct paragraph structure, the drafter may desire to divide the long paragraph containing more than one subject matter into two or more paragraphs without making a substantive change while doing This can be done while so. drafting a substantive amendment to the section containing the paragraph even though the act of dividing the paragraph is not The proper form for dividing a paragraph requires substantive. that at the point of the division the drafter indent and precede new paragraph with the words "PARAGRAPH DIVIDED".
+This will the but that the indicate that no substantive change is being made paragraph is being divided for greater clarity.
 The form would be as follows: